-On 12 October, the government announced 3 new local COVID alert levels: medium, high and very high.
-The level of the alert will depend on the number of infections in each local area.
-The medium level consists of measures such as a curfew of 22:00 for certain businesses such as pubs and restaurants and mandatory table service for customers and the rule of six for socialising.
+Prior to the second lockdown, the government were managing the pandemic through a tiered system on a localised basis.
+On 12 October, the government announced three new local COVID alert levels: medium, high and very high.
+The level of the alert depended on the number of infections in each local area.
+The medium level consists of measures such as a curfew of 22:00 for certain businesses such as pubs and restaurants and mandatory table service for customers and the rule of six for socialising (prohibiting social gatherings of more than six people from outside a single household).
 The 'high' alert consists of certain measures such as the prevention of households mixing indoors and the 'very high' alert requires certain businesses, such as pubs and restaurants to close completely.
+The government have stated their intention is for the tiered system to be put in place again after the second lockdown ends on 2 December.